 ARTICLE III MEETINGS

 Section 1 – Meetings: The Utah State Council shall be convened annually by the State Deputy between the first day of April to and including the first day of June, for the election of State Officers and for the transaction of such business and the enactment of such rules and regulations as may be consistent with the Charter Constitution and Laws of the Supreme Council.
-The Utah State Council shall set the date and designate the Council to host the meeting for the succeeding year, but upon its failure to act or upon the subsequent development that the Council designated cannot hold the Annual Meeting, the State Officers, or a majority of them, shall designate the place of such Annual Meeting.
-The selection of the facilities and the arrangements for the Utah State Council Annual Meeting shall be under the supervision of the State Deputy.
+The Utah State Council shall set the date and designate the District and the Councils to host the meeting for the succeeding year, but upon its failure to act or upon the subsequent development that the District designated cannot hold the Annual Meeting, the State Officers, or a majority of them, shall designate the place of such Annual Meeting.
+The State Deputy will oversee and supervise facility selection and the respective arrangements for the Utah State Council Annual Meeting.

 Section 2 – Manner Conducted Whom Admitted:

-All meetings of the Utah State Council shall be conducted in the Third Section, and shall be opened to all Third Degree members in good standing.
+All meetings of the Utah State Council shall be conducted in the Third Section, and shall be opened to all Knighthood Degree members in good standing.
 Members of the Utah State Council shall not leave during the Utah State Council Meeting without the permission of the presiding officer.

-b) others, not of the OrderTto and .
+b) At the invitation of the State Deputy, the State Council meeting may be opened to others, not members of the Order for special presentations and or circumstances, The Warden will ensure that these non- members are escorted to and from the chamber prior to the conduct of official business proceedings.

 Section 3 – State Deputy Presides, State Deputy Records: